Whitman College combines academic excellence, an unpretentious Northwest culture, and an engaging community.

 Whitman prizes its independence from sectarian and political control.
 The college has remained small in order to facilitate the close faculty-student interaction that is essential to exceptional higher education.
 In 1914, Whitman became the first college or university in the nation to require undergraduate students to complete comprehensive examinations in their major fields.
 The installation of a Phi Beta Kappa chapter in 1919, the first for any Northwest college, marked Whitman’s growing reputation.

 One of Whitman’s most recognizable campus landmarks is the clock tower atop Memorial Building, which was constructed in 1899.
-Among recent construction projects are the upgrade of the Sherwood Athletic Center, the Glover Alston Center, and the renovation and expansion of Maxey Hall, Penrose Library, the Hall of Science, and Harper Joy Theatre.
+Among recent construction projects are the upgrade of the Sherwood Athletic Center and the Glover Alston Center, along with the renovation and expansion of Maxey Hall, Penrose Library, the Hall of Science, and Harper Joy Theatre.
 Newer buildings include the Fouts Center for Visual Arts, the Baker Ferguson Fitness Center/Harvey Pool, the Welty Center (health and counseling services), and the Reid Campus Center.

 Whitman is committed to providing information technology tools for all members of the college community.
 All residence hall rooms have connections to the campus network.
 The college provides all students with computer accounts, email addresses, and access to the Internet through wired and wireless connections.
 Computers are available for use in the library and in several computer labs around campus.

-The campus is one block from the downtown area of Walla Walla, a city of 30,000 in southeastern Washington.
-The town’s setting in golden wheatlands shadowed by the Blue Mountains provides countless opportunities for skiing, hiking, bicycling, fishing, rock climbing, and white-water rafting.
+The campus is one block from the downtown area of Walla Walla, a city of 32,000 in southeastern Washington.
+The town’s setting among golden wheat fields shadowed by the Blue Mountains provides countless opportunities for outdoor pursuits.
 Named one of the nation’s top 25 “small town cultural treasures” and cited by Sunset magazine as having the best Main Street in the West, Walla Walla is known for its art galleries, symphony orchestra, community theater, and premium wineries.
-Whitman sponsors dance groups, opera, musical soloists, fine arts film series, and performances by the college’s excellent music and theatre departments.
+Whitman sponsors dance groups, opera, musical soloists, film festivals, and performances by the college’s excellent music and theatre departments.
 The college hosts nationally recognized lecturers in science, letters, politics, current history, and other fields.